Our Technology

 We also integrate data from both biological parents of the embryo (trio sequencing), and data from the embryo’s transcriptome (RNA) as well as the genome (DNA).

-Taken together, our technology identifies the critical data needed for IVF success and delivers clear answers.
-In our validation study, six of seven embryo sets each contained at least one embryo with no detectable risk of pregnancy loss or genetic disease, providing a clear choice for an initial transfer.
+Our technology identifies the key information needed for IVF success, providing clear answers when it matters most.
+In our validation study, six out of seven embryo sets included at least one embryo with no detectable risk of pregnancy loss or genetic disease, giving parents a confident choice for their first transfer.

 Our screening methodology